Updated information on what you should do if you were a customer of these firms.

 Is the FCA overseeing the administration?

-The firms are still authorised by the FCA and they remain subject to supervisory oversight and the FCA’s rules.
-In relation to BACSL, the administrators have been appointed by the Court as Special Administrators, in relation to BSL, as administrators.
+The BSL administration has now come to an end and BSL is no longer authorised by the FCA.
+BACSL remains authorised and subject to supervisory oversight and the FCA’s rules.
+See more information on how we supervise firms in our Approach to Supervision document.
+The administrators have been appointed by the Court as Special Administrators in relation to BACSL.
 They are officers of the Court and need to comply with all insolvency law.
 The individuals appointed are also licensed insolvency practitioners and supervised by the Institute of Chartered Accountants in England & Wales (ICAEW).
 We are continuing to liaise closely with the administrators.